BaochaiXue/dicp_lora/README.md

 ```

 These values freeze the base attention weights while training only the added
 LoRA adapters.
-When the `peft` package is installed, the models use
-Hugging Face's `LoraLinear` layer; otherwise a lightweight fallback
+The models rely on Hugging Face's `LoraLinear` layer from the
-implementation is used.
-The training scripts automatically detect these
+`peft` package, and the training scripts automatically detect these options and
-options and optimize only the trainable parameters.
+optimize only the trainable parameters.

 ### Evaluation